jonandrewdavis/forest_bath/README.md

 # ForestBath Tech Demo

-### ForestBath is a multiplayer souls-ish game about pulling a cart through a forest.
+### ForestBath is a multiplayer souls-ish prototype game about pulling a cart through a forest.

 It is personal project, not intended for distribution.
 It's for learning purposes and to play with friends.